310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/midori_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Midori smile %}
-            It was a mascot character, so you thought it might belong to me?
+            It was a yuruchara, so you thought it might belong to me?

             Heheh, you were 100% correct.
-I'm so glad I always tell people how much I love mascots…♪
+I'm so glad I always tell people how much I love yurucharas…♪
 			{% endbubble %}
         </div>
     </div>